ccmehil/star_coords/docs/usage.md

 ## API or Serverless style usage

-In order to get a simple response without the HTML formatting from the server you will need to use the ´´´&api=TRUE``` parameter.
+In order to get a simple response without the HTML formatting from the server you will need to use the ```&api=TRUE``` parameter.

 For example to set the location it would be